-Pisatahua provides yoga instruction to all guests, regardless of fitness-level or age.
-Our instructors vary and so do their practice; however, we generally emphasize slow and gentle yoga focused on long-stretching and deep-breathing.
-We encourage everyone to attend.
+Pisatahua provides optional yoga and guided meditation instruction to all guests regardless of experience, fitness-level, or age.
+Our instructors vary and so do their practices; however, we generally emphasize slow and gentle yoga focused on long-stretching and deep-breathing.

-There are numerous hiking opportunities at Pisatahua.
 While minimizing our ecological footprint, we’ve developed trails to access key areas of the 80-hectare property.
 Guests are invited to explore whenever they choose.
-These well-maintained trails lead you through the forest to giant mapajo and oje trees, natural water springs and fruit forests.
+These trails lead you through the forest to giant mapajo and oje trees, natural water springs and fruit forests.

-For anyone interested in exploring the remote reaches of the Aquicuana Reserve, our local staff provides canoe rides across the lake.
-We maintain a 3 mile (5km) trail through the old-growth rainforest.
+We also maintain a trail through the old-growth rainforest on the other side of the Aquicuana Lake.
 This is a biodiverse area with lots of wildlife.
 We’ve spotted monkey’s, snakes, wild pigs, tapirs, deers, and even jaguars.
-To enter this part of the Reserve, you must be accompanied by one of our guides.

 Canoe Rides, Bird-Watching & Fishing

 Guests are also welcome to explore the shores of the Aquicuana Lake in one of our canoes.
 We prefer to take guests out in the early morning when the sun is weak and the birds are active.
-Immersed in the sounds of the jungle, you’ll have the opportunity to observe parrots, toucans, monkeys, anacondas, turtles, and caimans.
+Immersed in the sounds of the jungle, you’ll have the opportunity to observe monkeys, caimans and over 350 bird species we’ve identified inside the Reserve.
 Canoe rides typically range anywhere from 30 minutes to 2 hours.

 For those interested in helping us catch dinner, we have few of fishing poles available.
 Some of the most commonly caught fish are pacu (Colossoma macropomum) and dorado (Brachyplatystoma rousseauxii).